 The 1950s Baseball in Baltimore

-Although Don Collins could not have attended any of the Baltimore Oriole Games during this era, he did have the honor of joining his father for the first Baltimore Oriole home game of the modern era.
-In 1954 major league baseball came back to Baltimore.
+Don Collins had the honor of joining his father for the first Baltimore Oriole home game of the modern era when in 1954 major league baseball came back to Baltimore.
 The Orioles played their first home game at Memorial Stadium to a sell out crowd of 46,354.
 Don Collins sat in Section 38, Row 9, Seat 6 and still has his ticket stub to prove it.

-In 1953, the Detroit Tigers signed Al Kaline right out of high school.
-Don Collins being a year younger had another successful season at Patterson Park High School and also played for the Red Nelson Seafood team.
-In 1954 played for the Little Tavern Shops team in the Baltimore Unlimited League.
-He continued to play for the Baltimore Unlimited League in 1955 with the St. Elizabeth's Brotherhood.
+In 1953, the Detroit Tigers signed Al Kaline out of high school as a bonus baby and he stayed with them for his entire career never playing a minor league game.
+Don Collins played for the Red Nelson Seafood team that year and in 1954 he played for the Little Tavern team in the Baltimore Unlimited League.
+He continued to play in that Baltimore league in 1955 with the St. Elizabeth's Brotherhood.
+After playing on the U. of Maryland’s freshman team that year as well, Collins decided to abandon his pipe dream to sign professionally and concentrate on academics.

 Home - Search - About - Contact